LuigiMasini/telegram-notion-saver/README.md

 later to notion and adjust the saved content.
 Just set the rules once.

 > **IMPORTANT**
-> currently only has good supports for adding pages to a database
+> currently only has supports for adding pages to a database or subpages to a page.
 >
-> adding block to pages works but not very flexible, if you find it not suitable for you send a pull request or switch to another telegram to notion bot
+> if you find it not suitable for you send a pull request or switch to another telegram to notion bot

 ## How it works